emoltz/Website/README.md

 ## August 6
 After 3 hours of tinkering, I finally got webpack to play nice with Django and I am now able to put 3D stuff on the website :).

+## August 10
+Learning a lot of THREE.js for the site.
+It's going well, but I am learning that integrating it into my site that was not up-front meant for 3D is extremely challenging.
+I may be a bit over my head, so I might want to scale back my ambitions a bit.
+I am thinking I will still install webpack, but use the 3D elements in a much more subtle way.
+Perhaps I could make a new nav bar that is 3D-animated.